Learn Music Notation in 3 easy steps.

-Lesson 7.
-An introduction to basic dotted notes, and their practical use in music notation.
+MODULE 1: Lesson 7.
+An introduction to basic dotted notes.

 OK - so a little bit of math is needed here, but we promise to make it as pain-free and straight forward as possible.
 A dot increases a note value (or rest value for that matter) by 50% - don’t worry, we’ll show you some practical examples.
 It’s just another form of rest, and another tool in the box for understanding music notation.

-Lesson 8.
-Breaking down more complex 16th note groupings, and an introduction to the 16th note rest.
+MODULE 1: Lesson 8. more complex 16th note groupings, and an introduction to the 16th note rest.

 By now you should be happy counting basic 16th note groupings.
 That means you’re ready to dive deeper!
 In lesson 8, we introduce the 16th note rest and talk about some common phrases that occur when we split 16th note groupings.
 This will challenge both your sticking and counting, but if you have followed the tutorials so far, you will be ready for the challenge!

-Lesson 9.
-An introduction to basic note ties, and their practical use in music notation.
+MODULE 1: Lesson 9.
+An introduction to basic note ties.

 Now you are comfortable with note value rests, physical rests and dotted notes (which effectively create a rest) it’s time to look into the fourth and final rest scenario - the tied note.
 There are some challenges ahead, but nothing you can’t handle if you play slow, count out loud, and make use of your “training motion”.
 If you are jumping in at this point, you might find this a little difficult - but if you have been following the previous videos, this follows on nicely.
 Have fun!